A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Background

 \subsubsection{Stages}

 The item pool,~\textit{i.e.} all the items available for recommender systems, is usually large and can include millions of items.
-Thus, common recommender systems follow a \textit{multi-stage} architecture, filtering items stage by stage from the large-scale item pool to the final recommendations exposed to users, tens of items.~\cite{covington2016deep,wilhelm2018practical}.
-Generally, a modern recommender system is composed of the following three stages. \begin{itemize}[leftmargin=*] \item \textbf{Matching.} This first stage generates hundreds of candidate items from the extremely large item pool (million-level or even billion-level), which significantly reduces the scale.
+Thus, common recommender systems follow a \textit{multi-stage} architecture, filtering items stage by stage from the large-scale item pool to the final recommendations exposed to users, tens of items~\cite{covington2016deep,wilhelm2018practical}.
+Generally, a modern recommender system is composed of the following three stages.

+\begin{itemize}[leftmargin=*] \item \textbf{Matching.} This first stage generates hundreds of candidate items from the extremely large item pool (million-level or even billion-level), which significantly reduces the scale.
 Considering the large scale of data input in this stage, and due to the strict latency restrictions of online serving, complicated algorithms cannot be adopted, such as very deep neural networks \cite{covington2016deep,kang2019candidate}.
 In other words, models in this stage are usually concise.
 That is, the core task of this stage is to retrieve potentially relevant items with high efficiency and attain coarse-grained modeling of user interests.
 It is worth noting that a recommender system in the real world usually contains multiple matching channels with multiple models, such as embedding matching, geographical matching, popularity matching, social matching, etc.